evenwebb/Ride-Theme-Director-OpenRCT2/README.md

 Step 1: Choose a ride from the dropdown.

-Step 2: Pick a theme (Pirate, Western, Sci-Fi, Spooky).
+Step 2: Pick a theme (Pirate, Western, Sci-Fi, Spooky, Jungle, Medieval, Alpine, Neon).

 Tick the parts you want to apply: